- Bitcoin Casinos

 Since there are fewer odds to take care of, it’s much easier to approximately guess the next outcome.
 Mind, you will not be able to ever guess the exact card coming next, so don’t misunderstand the way this strategy works.

 Well, “guess” isn’t the most appropriate word here.
 You are trying to minimize the house edge through evidence that certain plays are statistically more likely to happen.
-There are slight differences in how you would play physical blackjack and how you would play at an online casino.
+There are slight differences between how you would play physical blackjack and how you would play at an online casino.

 We will cover that in a bit, but for now, the basic strategy we have at hand here will serve you well, no matter how new – or experienced – you are in the game of blackjack.
 We consider several scenarios, including where the dealer hits and stands on soft 17.